Communications system

-A communications system or communication system is a collection of individual telecommunications networks, transmission systems, relay stations, tributary stations, and terminal equipment usually capable of interconnection and interoperation to form an integrated whole.
+A communications system is a collection of individual telecommunications networks systems, relay stations, tributary stations, and terminal equipment usually capable of interconnection and interoperation to form an integrated whole.
+Communication systems allow the transfer of information from one place to another or from one device to another through a specified channel or medium.
 The components of a communications system serve a common purpose, are technically compatible, use common procedures, respond to controls, and operate in union.

+In the structure of a communication system, the transmitter first converts the data received from the source into a light signal and transmits it through the medium to the destination of the receiver.
+The receiver connected at the receiving end converts it to digital data, maintaining certain protocols e.g. FTP, ISP assigned protocols etc.

 Telecommunications is a method of communication (e.g., for sports broadcasting, mass media, journalism, etc.).
 Communication is the act of conveying intended meanings from one entity or group to another through the use of mutually understood signs and semiotic rules.

 Types

 By media

-An optical communication system is any form of telecommunication that uses light as the transmission medium.
+An optical communication system is any form of communications system that uses light as the transmission medium.
 Equipment consists of a transmitter, which encodes a message into an optical signal, a communication channel, which carries the signal to its destination, and a receiver, which reproduces the message from the received optical signal.
 Fiber-optic communication systems transmit information from one place to another by sending light through an optical fiber.
 The light forms a carrier signal that is modulated to carry information.